kiishor/UML-State-Machine-in-C/demo/toaster_oven/readme.md

 Use this macro to add root state to the state machine. `DOOR_CLOSE_STATE` is defined using this macro.
   - This state doesn't contain parent state.
   - Level is zero
-  - It is composit state and contains substates.
+  - It is composite state and contains substates.
 ---

 ```C